-The Urton Clock House at Ariel-Foundation Park serves as a museum and event space available for rent.
+The Urton Clock House at Ariel-Foundation Park serves as an event space available for rent.

 Click to view the full size image.